ishagaikwad07/Student-Teacher-Appointment/README.md

    - Students can send messages to teachers.
 Messages are stored in the Firestore database, and students can select a teacher based on the name search.

 ## Code Structure
+index.html - The main login page.
+firebase-init.js - Firebase configuration and initialization.
+admin-dashboard.js - Handles teacher management and student approval (for admin). teacher-dashboard.js - Handles appointment scheduling and approval for teachers. student-dashboard.js - Handles appointment booking and messaging for students. style.css - Styling for the pages.

+## Firebase Configuration

+You need to add your own Firebase configuration in the `firebase-init.js` file to interact with Firebase services like Authentication and Firestore.

+## Live Server

+If you're using VS Code, you can simply click the **"Go Live"** button in the bottom-right corner to start a local server.
+If you're not using VS Code, you can serve the project with any server of your choice.

+## Acknowledgments

+- Firebase for Authentication and Firestore.
+- VS Code and Live Server extension for easy development.